 Zero Co started with a simple idea.
 What if you could eliminate plastic pollution at the source?
 The company offers home cleaning and body care products in containers made from recycled ocean plastic along with refillable, reusable pouches.
 Mike Smith, founder and visionary behind the brand, explains how small steps can make for big changes and why we should have fun along the way.

-Note: Check our recent Zero Co review, follow up coming soon.
+Note: Check our recent mini and full-sized Zero Co reviews.

 I’m joined today by Mike Smith, the founder of Zero Co, a company focused on un-trashing the planet by providing eco-friendly and sustainable home cleaning and body care products.
 Mike, welcome to AMR.

 Mike: My pleasure.
 Great to be here with you.